lucwl/al-cs-notes/Paper 1/10 - Fundamentals of Databases/Fundamentals of Databases.md

 ## Database normalisation

-Databases are normalised so that they can be more efficient without any compromise to the
+Databases are normalised so that they can be more efficient without any compromise to the integrity of their data.
+Normalising databases involves ensuring that entities contain no redundant or repeated data.

+A database that has been normalised allows for faster searching and sorting than an unnormalised database thanks to the smaller tables created in the normalisation process.
+They are also easier to maintain, duplication of data is minimised and data consistency is improved.

+This helps reduce the number of update, insertion and deletion anomalies that occur.

+### First normal form (1NF)

+For a database to be in *first normal form*, it must have:
+- No repeating attributes
+- All attributes must be atomic (no column contains more than one value)

+### Second normal form (1NF)

+For a database to be in *second normal form*, it must have:
+- Satisfied first normal form
+- No partial key dependencies